dotnet/csharplang/proposals/low-level-struct-improvements.md

 <a name="rules-method-arguments-must-match"></a>

-The presence of `ref` fields means the rules around method arguments must match need to be updated as a `ref` parameter can now be stored as fields in a `ref struct` argument to the method.
-Previously the rule only had to consider other `ref struct` being stored as fields.
+The presence of `ref` fields means the rules around method arguments must match need to be updated as a `ref` parameter can now be stored as a field in a `ref struct` argument to the method.
+Previously the rule only had to consider another `ref struct` being stored as a field.
 The impact of this is discussed in [the compat considerations](#compat-considerations).

 The presence of `scoped` allows us to refine the rule to reduce the friction the rule creates.
 The `scoped` modifier lets us remove arguments from consideration as they cannot be returned from the method.